evansmwendwa/ng2-daterangepicker/README.md

 ## ng2-daterangepicker
-This is a port of the popular Daterange Picker for Bootstrap now optimized for easy use as an importable Angular 2 Module and installable using npm.
+This is an Angular 2+ port of the popular Date Range Picker for Bootstrap http://www.daterangepicker.com/

 ### Demos and Sample Usage